By Tim Lambert

 Victorian women's underwear were sometimes called bloomers.
 Elizabeth Miller invented loose trousers to be worn by women.
-The idea was promoted by Amelia Bloomer from 1849 and they became known as bloomers.
+The idea was promoted by Amelia Bloomer in 1849 and they became known as bloomers.
 In time long underwear became known as bloomers.

 By the late 19th century in Britain men's underwear were called pants.
 Men also wore vests.
 Some men wore combinations, pants and vest in one garment.

 In the 19th century women's underwear was usually open between the legs but in the 20th century closed knickers replaced them.

 Meanwhile in 1913 Mary Phelps Jacob invented the modern bra.
 She used two handkerchiefs joined by ribbon.

 In the 19th century knickers came down to well below the knee.
 In the 1920s they became shorter.
 They ended above the knee.
-By the 1940s and 1950s many women wore briefs.
+By the 1940s and 1950s, many women wore briefs.
+In the 1970s knickers became briefer still.
+In the 1990s thongs became popular.
 Men's underwear also became shorter.
 The word drawers went out of use and they became known as underpants or pants.
 Y-fronts went on sale in the USA in 1935.
 They went on sale in Britain in 1938.
 Boxer shorts were introduced in the 1940s.

 A Timeline of Underwear